AhaLabs/contract-riffs/README.md

 ## Registry

 A contract registry allows you to publish versions of a contract.
 Its four methods are `patch`, `minor`, `major`, and `fetch`.
-The first three are for publishing and increase the version of the contract accordingly, with the bytes of the contract attached. `fetch` optionally takes a version, e.g. `"0_0_1"`, otherwise assumes of the latest version, and returns the stored bytes.
+The first three are for publishing and increase the version of the contract accordingly, with the bytes of the contract attached. `fetch` optionally takes a version, e.g. `"0_0_1"`, otherwise assumes of the latest version, and returns the bytes.

 ## Launcher